hexagontk/hexagon/hexagon_site/pages/developer_guide.md

 # Concepts

-* *Port*: interface for a task, does not aim to cover all possible use cases (only the most used things) you could need to access underlying technology, and that is fine.
+### Port

+It is an interface for a task.
+The toolkit's ports are designed to work on their own.
+For example: you can use the `http_server` module without importing the `templates` one, and the other way around (taking only the dependencies you need for your application).

+### Adapter

-* *Adapter*: implementation of a functionality for a given product/technology.
+They are implementations of a functionality (Port) for a given product/technology.
+Clients should only use ports' code (not Adapters specific code), this makes easy to switch among different adapters with minimum impact.

+Adapters are independent of each other, but you can use several adapters for the same port in a single application.

+### Manager

-* *Manager*: singleton object to manage a cross toolkit aspect.
-Serialization, Injection or Settings.
+Singleton object to manage a cross toolkit aspect.
+I.e.: Serialization, Injection or Settings.

 # Toolkit Structure